mikeonslow/elm-workshop/README.md

 For this class, you will need to bring and prepare:

-- A laptop with internet access
+- A laptop with internet access (we'll have WiFi access at the events)

 - A GitHub account [https://github.com/]()